-BY E. W. STEVENS.
+- BY E. W. STEVENS.

-With comments by Joseph Rodes Buchanan, M. D., Profemor of Physiology, Anthropology, and Physiologial Institutes of Medicine, in the Eclectic Medical College of New York; D. P. Kayner, M. D.; S. B. Brittan, M. D., and Hudson Tuttie.
+With comments by Joseph Rodes Buchanan, M. D., Professor of Physiology, Anthropology, and Physiologial Institutes of Medicine, in the Eclectic Medical College of New York; D. P. Kayner, M.-D.; S. B. Brittan, M. D., and Hodson Tuttie.

-P. Kayner, M. D.; S. B. Brittan, M. D., and Hudson Tuttie.
-To members of the various learned professions we especially commend this narrative.
-We believe the history of the case as herein tool to be strictly true.
-The second is given in a modest, unassuming way, with no attempt to exaggerate or enlarge; it could have been made far more thrilling and yet have remained within the bounds of truth.
-It will be observed there is no chance for the witnesses to have been homestly milatakes and to have thought they heard and saw that which in fact they did not.
-Either the account is in exact accordance with the facts or the author and witnesses willfully present their of the Hoff family, could not be stronger; and the reputation of E. W. Stevensis equally good; the publisher has known him for years and has implicit confidence in his versely.
-The account of its recent occurrence and there far others which in some respects are even more remarkable.
-Te to an account of its recent occurrence and the facilities for inverligation, we believe this case of carrier, could not are indicated on a demands the careful, undiaged considering the factor of all who are indicated only of professional then, but of all who are indicated, either as advocates of a future existence or as disbellovers therein.
+P. Kayner, M.-D.; S. B. Brittan, M. D., and Hodeon Tuttie.

+To members of the various learned professions we expectally commend this marrative.
+We believe the history of the case as herein tools to be seriefly true.
+The account is given, in a modest, unassuming way, with no Attempt to example or enlarge; it could have been deaded far more thrilling and yet have remained within the bounds of truth.
+It will be observed there is no chance for the witnesses to have been honestly mistaken and fo have thought they heard and saw that which in fact they did not.
+Either the account is in exact accordance with the facts or the author and witnesses have willfully prevariented.
+The evidence which we publish herewith as to the credibility of the Roff family, could not be stronger; and the reputation of E. W. Stevens squally good; the publisher has known him for years and has implicit confidence in his verseity.

+The case of Lurancy Vennum is not by any measuran iso lated one, and there for others which is some respects are even more remarkable.
+Yet on account of its recent occurrence and the facilities for investigation, we believe this case deserves and demands the careful, randid, unbiased consideration, not only of professional men, but of all who are interested, either as advocates of a future existence of as disbettered, either as advocates of a future existence or as disbettered, either as advocates of a future existence.

-This narrative will prove a most excellent
+This narrative will prove a most excellent MISSIONARY MISSIVE.

-MISSIONARY MISSIVE.

-It will attract the attention of thousands who as yet have had no experimental knowledge of the truth of and from its well attended character will force conviction of its entire trainfulness, thereby bringing to many a despond-ing doubting soul.
+It will attract the attention of thousands who as yet have had no experimental knowledge of the truth of

+SPIRIT PHENOMENA, and from its well attested character will force conviction of its entire truthfulness, thereby bringing to many a despond-ing doubting soul.